vasily122/report/README.md

 # scripts
-Main aim of the project is to research and develop monitoring scripts for personal notebook of my (favourite) MOM:)
+Main purpose of the project is to research and develop monitoring scripts for personal notebook of my (favourite) MOM:)

 She uses lubuntu + 3G-modem for skyp*e whith me and relatives.